All sites are now available for development. Contact firstname.lastname@example.org for further information.

 Construction has started on a 149-bed Premier Inn hotel located to the west of the Discovery point tourist attraction.

-Organisers announce that Slessor Gardens, the multi-purpose open space in the centre of the Waterfront, will host concerts by UB40, Level 42 and Little Mix over the summer.
+June / July 2017: Slessor Gardens, the multi-purpose open space in the centre of the Waterfront, hosts concerts by UB40, Level 42 and Little Mix over the summer

 Dundee Central Waterfront Development Sites